 Keep an eye on his diet

-What food are you giving to your pup?
-You need to ensure that the food you’re giving to him is of a high quality and meets all his nutritional needs.
+What food are you giving your pup?
+Whether you are feeding him dog food or home cooked meals, you need to ensure what you’re giving him is high quality food and that it meets all his nutritional needs.
 If it seems like he’s constantly hungry, increase the amount of food slightly.
 As well as this, ensure you’re feeding your little one at regular times.
 As soon as your pup gets peckish, he’s likely to see his poop as another food source.

 Increase puppy playtime